LHYi/rc-contract-go/README.md

     export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
     export CORE_PEER_ADDRESS=localhost:7051

+From the /test-network terminal, run the following command to install chaincode to Org1 peer node

+    peer lifecycle chaincode install rc.tar.gz

 If the chaincode intallation failed with github connection problem, open a terminal from /rc-contract-go and run

     go mod tidy
     go mod vendor

-From the /test-network terminal, run the following command to install chaincode to Org1 peer node

-    peer lifecycle chaincode install rc.tar.gz

 Query the installed chaincode id (the package ID should be changed according to the ID returned by the command "queryinstalled")

     peer lifecycle chaincode queryinstalled

-Save the id to a variable
+Save the id to a variable (the chaincode id should be changed according to the output of the last command)

-    export CC_PACKAGE_ID=rc_1.0:f9372d0d56f01f83434d3246a142a372443299d52653ef687c2422eca8f340ab
+    export CC_PACKAGE_ID=rc_1.0:ef3824ede27add5526cc37d47e6a8e7122a22129c570db19e98bf5f34b04ff47

 Approve as Org1 admin